+Since 2008 I’ve been intermittently researching a classic American institution: the drive-in theater.
 As a fusion of America’s romances with the motion picture and the automobile, the drive-in theater phenomenon is not only a nostalgic reminder of a simpler time, but remains a viable entertainment continuing to attract families and film-goers to its steadfast roadside survivors.
-The drive-in theater has been around for over 75 years and owners and fans alike are hopeful that the stars will continue to twinkle over these attractions for years to come.
+The drive-in theater has been around for more than 85 years and owners and fans alike are hopeful that the stars will continue to twinkle over these attractions for years to come.
 Please support your local drive-ins; without the support of faithful patrons, these cultural icons will continue disappearing into history.

 The Drive-In Theater Phenomenon in Pennsylvania

 Pennsylvania has stood at the forefront of the drive-in theater industry ever since these “ozoners” and “passion pits” appeared on the outskirts of American towns during the early 1930s.
-Located in Orefield, PA, Shankweiler’s Auto Park (now Shankweiler’s Drive-In) opened on April 15, 1934 as the second drive-in theater ever built.
+Located in Orefield, PA, Shankweiler’s Auto Park (now Shankweiler’s Drive-In) opened on April 15, 1934 as the second patented drive-in theater ever built. and the first in Pennsylvania.
 It continues operating today and remains the country’s oldest drive-in.

 During the drive-in theater’s golden years, Pittsburgh, PA was nicknamed the “drive-in capital of the world,” boasting over 40 theaters in the area, many notably located along the Lincoln Highway.
-Today, western Pennsylvania has the most drive-in theaters per capita in the country and Pennsylvania has the most in the country, although the overall number of drive-ins has sadly diminished since the industry’s peak in the late 1950s.
+Today, Pennsylvania has the second most number of drive-in theaters in the country, although the overall number of drive-ins has sadly diminished since the industry’s peak in the late 1950s.

 I wrote an article for the Westmoreland History Magazine on Westmoreland County drive-in theaters, which appeared in the Fall 2008 issue.
 My good friend Shirley Iscrupe, the Pennsylvania Room Archivist at the Ligonier Valley Library, and I had often discussed collaborating on a photo show, as the Pennsylvania Room hosts a popular photo show every year based on a different historical theme.
 We eventually decided I would guest curate a photo and memorabilia show celebrating past and present drive-in theaters throughout Pennsylvania during the summer of 2009.